Avaiga/taipy-doc/docs/knowledge_base/demos/production-planning.md

     Production planning contributes to consistent product quality by minimizing rush orders and last-minute changes.

-Taipy's Production Planning application addresses these manufacturing challenges head-on, providing a streamlined platform for optimizing production processes and costs.
+Taipy's Production Planning application tackles these manufacturing challenges directly, offering a straightforward platform to improve production processes and control costs.

 # The Production Planning Application